When you're first starting out, safety consultants are often a great solution to manage risk and compliance while still operating on lean margins.

 The whole point of outsourcing safety tasks is to ease the burden of administrative tasks on yourself and your researchers.
 With these tasks off their plate, they’re able to focus on the activities that make your company profitable and allow you to scale.

 But when you start outgrowing your consulting relationship, your team ends up taking on tasks that your consultant doesn’t have the allocated time (or budget) to do.
 Instead of focusing on their research, they spend their time hunched over paperwork.

 If you're starting to hear grumbles about safety tasks from your researchers, it's usually a sign that your consultant can no longer keep up with the demands of your growing company for the scope of work you have agreed to.
 And if you don't address these complaints quickly (with more money), it can breed resentment about safety, which will only make things worse and harder to scale.

 If you’ve started to notice any of these signs, it probably means you’re outgrowing your safety consultant.
 That doesn’t mean he or she doesn’t still play a valuable role in your organization, but it does mean you need to change your approach.

 Before you pull the plug, you might consider talking to your consultant about the challenges you’re experiencing.
 Chances are they’ve witnessed similar situations at other startups, and may be able to suggest potential solutions.

-Our next post will address some of these solutions and leave you with ideas to help you effectively manage safety, keep costs down, and prevent administrative burden from hindering your growth.
+Our next post addresses some of these solutions and provides you with ideas to help you effectively manage safety, keep costs down, and prevent administrative burden from hindering your growth.